TaylorJalpha/portfolio-v3-master/README.md

 #### Front end

-- Modern UI: A bento-grid hero section provides a dense, interactive overview of skills and experience, enhanced with animations- a hasty overview on page load.
+- Modern bento-grid hero section provides a dense, interactive overview of skills and experience, enhanced with animations- Hasty overview on page load.
-- Customizable Timeline: The animated experience timeline is implemented/modeled based on the Acternity UI, timeline, and Aurora Background components, re-built specifically for Vue/Nuxt from React syntax.
+- Animated experience timeline implementation modeled off the Acternity UI Timeline and Aurora Background components, re-built specifically from React to Vue syntax.
-- CMS Integration: The portfolio view is designed for easy integration with a Sanity headless CMS, but can be adapted for any CMS you choose.
+- Built to be fully responsive and mobile-friendly across all devices.
-- Interactive Footer: Features a multi-purpose secondary nav, title, and paragraph with a ping animation in-line with the title, social links and icons, and copyright info appended to the bottom of the footer - contact me button should open the contact form modal(WIP).
+- Easy integration with a Sanity headless CMS, but can be adapted for any CMS of your choice.

 #### Backend & API:

-- Functional contact form with included backend support (a Rails API example is provided).
+- Functional contact form with included backend logic (Rails API example provided).
-- Rails API proxy server to securely fetch data from Sanity via POST requests, handling critical configurations like CORS and environment variables.
+- The Rails API acts as a proxy to securely fetch data from Sanity via POST requests, handling critical configurations like CORS and environment variables.
-- The backend's README.md is located at portfolio-v3-master/backend-example/README.md and contains detailed setup instructions.
+- README.md for the Rails backend implementation is located at portfolio-v3-master/backend-example/README.md and contains detailed setup instructions.
-- Quick Deployment: The project is structured for rapid deployment and straightforward customization.
+- Structured for rapid deployment and straightforward customization.

 ---